SUVs. They dominate the present market. But are they worth it?

 SUVs are larger, heavier, and taller than sedans.
 That much is clear.
 And in general, the bigger the vehicle is – and the further the occupants are from the impact point – the safer it is.

-So, regarding safety, which is better?
+So, regarding safety, which is superior?
 Well, that really depends.
-Do you want prevention and avoidance, or would you prefer to trade agility for a buffer?
+Do you want prevention and avoidance, or would you prefer to exchange nimbleness for a buffer?

 Which Is Safer If An SUV Crashes Into A Sedan?

 Unfortunately, there would be very little contest in a head-on collision.
-The SUV would almost always be safer, offering its occupants significantly more protection.
+The SUV would almost always be safer, offering its occupants substantially more protection.

-Some reports say you’re up to ten times more likely to sustain a severe injury in a low-safety-scored sedan than in a top-of-the-range SUV.
+Some reports say you’re up to ten times more likely to sustain a serious injury in a low-safety-scored sedan than in a top-of-the-range SUV.

 That’s quite a lot.

-The short seating of a sedan can also be a dangerous factor.
+The concise seating of a sedan can also be a hazardous factor.
 Although modern engineering does its part to help avoid this, the sedan’s hood can dive underneath the other vehicle.
-This exposes the driver and passengers to the bulk of the other car and is much more precarious.
+This exposes the driver and passengers to the bulk of the other car and is much more treacherous.

 Are Heavier SUVs Safer Than Light Sedans?